strandtentje/fiware-orion/doc/manuals/admin/build_source_debian_testing.md

 Refer to build_source.md for information on building on the recommended distribution (CentOS 6.x.)

-This document outlines compilation on Debian Stretch
+This document outlines compilation on Debian Stretch.
+Using this method is not recommended or supported but may be preferable or informative.

 ## Debian Stretch (Not officially supported but otherwise a fair idea)